 Roseville City Jail Medical Screening Form

 The Sentenced Prisoner Program (SPP) offers an alternative to serving jail time in the Placer County Jail.
-If you have been sentenced to jail for a non-violent offense, like shoplifting or driving under the influence, and the Placer County sentencing court approves, you may serve your time in the Roseville City Jail.
+If you have been sentenced to jail for a non-violent offense, like shoplifting or driving under the influence, and the Placer County Courts approve, you may serve your sentence in the Roseville City Jail.
 Your time in the Roseville City Jail will be computed on a 2 for 1 basis.
-For example, if you are sentenced to serve ten days in jail, you may serve five days in the Roseville City Jail, divided into 12-hour or 24-hour increments.
+For example, if you are sentenced to serve ten days in jail, you may serve ten 12-hour stays in the Roseville City Jail.
 This will allow you to keep your job and take care of your family while satisfying your court sentence.
 Applicants must be in good health and have no history of violent behavior.
 For more information about the Sentenced Prisoner Program, download our brochure.
 If you want to apply to serve your time here, please download, print and complete the three forms listed above, and call the jail supervisor at (916)746-1061 for an appointment.

 Please note: The rates for the Sentenced Prisoner Program are as follows:

 One-time non-refundable application fee: $25

 Cost for 12 hour stay is $60

 Where is the arrestee's car?

 Unless the arrestee's car was left at the scene or released to a licensed friend or relative, it was most likely towed and stored by one of the following local towing companies.
 The jail staff may be able to tell you which towing company was used.